ovhk/DigitalFilm/README.md

 These tests are made with a 10.3", 8K (7680 x 4320) monochrome from <a href="https://wisecocodisplay.com/">Wisecoco</a>.
 The datasheet is <a href="DisplayDatasheets/TOP103MONO8K01A  10.3 inch 黑白屏.pdf">here</a>.
 <br />
 Why transparent?
-Just because it's actually the way to have a small screen with very high resolution.
+Just because it's actually the way to have a small screen with a very high resolution.

 <img src="/img/labo4.jpg" width="300">